Yutong: Autonomous buses

+Yutong trialled its first autonomous bus in 2015 and has produced a wide range of autonomous models since.
+Public trials of its first generation 8-seat Xiaoyu vehicle commenced 2019 at the Boao Forum for Asia and in Zhengzhou.
+Autonomous buses have also been used to transport workers around Yutong's Zhengzhou assembly plant.

+In June 2021, Yutong claimed to have delivered 100 models of its 10-seat Xiaoyu 2.0 autonomous bus for use in Zhengzhou.
+The Xiaoyu 2.0 has also been delivered to the cities of Guangzhou, Nanjing, Zhengzhou, Sansha and Changsha, with public trials due to commence in July 2021 in Zhengzhou.

 Exports

 Cuba

 Yutong holds a strong presence in Cuba since entering the Cuban bus market in 2005.
 That May, Yutong exported 400 buses to the country, which at the time set an export record for a Chinese bus manufacturer.
 This record was broken in October by an order for 630 buses, then broken again in May 2007 by an export order for 5,348 buses.
 By 2017, Yutong had sold over 6,000 buses and coaches for service across Cuba.

 In November 2017, Yutong delivered Cuba's first electric bus, a Yutong E12, which entered service in the country's capital with the Havana Transit Company.

-Nordic countries

 Spain

 Ten Yutong ZK6140BD airside buses, equipped with six doors and capable of carrying 160 passengers, were delivered to Madrid Airport in April 2019.

+Portugal

+Many buses have been ordered to Lisbon, such as the Flixbus coaches from Lisbon to Porto, and Carris Metropolitana routes, particularly the route 4602, from Barreiro (Terminal) to Alhos Vedros (Estação).

 United Kingdom

 Yutong first entered the United Kingdom bus and coach market in 2014 through supplying diesel-powered coaches through Pelican Bus and Coach to independent coach operators.

 Yutong would become a major supplier of battery electric single-deck city buses to operators across England, Scotland and Wales through the Yutong E10 and the longer E12.
 Both buses are in service with a number of large operators, including McGill's Bus Services, the largest operator of Yutong buses in the United Kingdom, Newport Bus, Cardiff Bus, Go North East, Stagecoach Highlands, First West Yorkshire and Centrebus in Leicester.
 Yutong's battery electric TCe12 coach has also sold to a small number of coach operators across the United Kingdom, with Ember Core's fleet of TCe12s being used to operate a network of intercity express services across Scotland.